pfunk-ml/VisionProjectKrang/Documentation/ReadMe
Nehchal.md

     Each transform from one coordinate frame to another coordinate frame is an affine transformation defined by 3x3 martix.

-    Transforms from CamGlobal frame to World frame is defined manually.
+    Transforms from World frame to Origin frame is defined manually.

-    Transform from Camx to CamGlobal frame is calculated during calibration process for each camera.
+    Transform from CamX to world frame is calculated during calibration process for each camera.